[CONTACT]

 By 1220, the Kingdom of Zimbabwe eclipsed Mapungubwe.
 This Shona state

-further refined and expanded upon Mapungubwe's stone architecture,
+further refined and expanded upon Mapungubwe's stone architecture.

-Great Zimbabwe.
-From 1450 to 1760, the Kingdom of Mutapa ruled much
+From 1450 to 1760, the Kingdom of Mutapa ruled much of the area of

-of the area of present-day Zimbabwe, plus parts of central Mozambique.
+present-day Zimbabwe, plus parts of central Mozambique.
+It is known by

 As a direct response to increased European presence in the interior a